 Medical treatment and recovery procedures often become quite costly, especially if a victim needs major surgery, such as a hip replacement, due to their injuries.
 When another individual has caused those injuries, they should be held liable in a personal injury case.
 Drivers owe other motorists, as well as pedestrians and bicyclists, a duty to act reasonably given the situation.
 When a driver breaches this duty and causes someone else to be injured, they have acted negligently.

 For example, a driver who fails to yield the right of way at a traffic light, causing a T-bone (or side impact) crash that leaves a victim with a fractured hip, probably will be found liable.
+The Port St. Lucie foot injury lawyers at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.
 Some of the damages typically available to victims include past and future medical expenses, compensation for time missed from work, lost earning capacity, and pain and suffering for injuries that cause permanent impairments.